 Do you see a command, a promise, sin that needs to be confessed or changes that need to be made?
 Write down any applications that you need to apply to your life and then make them a matter of prayer.

-And while you are at it why not sign up for a free 30 day devotional ebook at the top of the page.
+And while you are at it grab your free 30 day devotional ebook RIGHT HERE.